bryan-pakulski/emulators/Readme.md

 ## CoreLink
 This is the front end of the application, attempts to be similar to retro-arch, allowing a user to load core files (dynamically built libraries) and run different emulator projects from a single ui

+### Building
+A linux build script is available under `scripts/build`.
+It will build the main application as well as dynamic libraries for the cores, a packaged release is saved under the root directory: `CoreLink.tar.gz`

 ### Cores
 Currently supported cores:
 - chip8